valerionew/unisolder-notes/README.md

 ### Buzzer
 Q20 and D17 are needed only if a DC active buzzer (internal oscillator) is used.
 The one specified in BOM, however, does not need them.
+Unfortunately for now the DC buzzers are not supported by the firmware.

 ### Sleep sensor
 The author of the project has provided also a sensor module, based on an IR system, to detect whether the iron is in its holder.